myquay/michael-mckenna.com/blog/content/post/2014/setting-up-a-jekyll-workflow-on-windows.md

-+++
-date = "2014-08-22T15:56:32+12:00"
+---
+publishDate: 2014-08-22T15:56:32+12:00
+title: Setting up a Jekyll workflow on windows
-description = "For sites that are read heavy but get updated quite infrequently (like a blog, or marketing site) a static site is ideal." title = "Setting up a Jekyll workflow on windows" url = "/setting-up-a-jekyll-workflow-on-windows" tags = ["static site generator", "jekyll", "guide"]
+summary: For sites that are read heavy but get updated quite infrequently (like a blog, or marketing site) a static site is ideal.
-+++
+url: /setting-up-a-jekyll-workflow-on-windows
+tags:
+    - static site generator
+    - jekyll
+    - guide
+---

 Static site generators are in at the moment, and for good reason.
 They remove a whole bunch of complexity from deploying and maintaining a site by creating a static representation of it, which you just upload to a web server.